-Best Valentine's Day Tech Gifts for Under $50
+Best Holiday Tech Gifts for Under $50

 The real point of the Dot is Alexa, Amazon's virtual assistant that can pretty much do it all.
 You can "teach" Alexa skills and have her help you do all sorts of stuff, from turning the lights on and off to controlling your smart thermostat to ordering pizza.
 The Dot is always listening (kinda creepy, but useful), so you can get up and ask for the day's weather or news.
 There are a ton of neat tricks you can do.

 If you're looking for a futuristic gifts that works right now, definitely check out the Amazon Echo Dot.
 It's just so cool!

-According to Amazon, the Dot won't be in stock until February 28, so if you're looking for something pronto, then this may not be the best option.
-But if your Valentine is willing to wait a bit, it's be totally worth it!
+And right at $49.99, it's the perfect way to give the gift of the beginnings of a smart home!
+Comes in white or black.

 iDevices Switch

-Is your Valentine interested in a connected home?
+Are the people on your list interested in a connected home?
 Then our own Mikah Sargent (the iMore-proclaimed king of the smart home) recommend the iDevices Switch, which turns any household power outlet into a smart outlet — no hub required!

 Plug in a lamp, your TV, you know, anything you plug into a power outlet (that has an on/off setting), and you can turn it on and off with your phone.
 You can control the outlet from anywhere you can get a Wi-Fi signal.
 So if you're worried you left a lamp on or whatever, you can turn it off.
 The iDevices Switch also gives you energy consumption reports to help you make better energy saving decisions.